 It seems like healthy representation of BDSM in the media is almost impossible, or at least simply uninteresting.
 Consensual, healthy sex, which also includes pain and power games, simply seems to be met with a lack of understanding.
 This combination probably just doesn’t make sense for many vanilla media consumers.

-Sure, of course, phenomena like Fifty Shades of Gray or 365 Days on Netflix also made BDSM more accessible to people outside the scene and even aroused their interest in the topic.
-But the depiction of BDSM in these stories certainly did not help to depathologize our particular sexual inclinations or break down certain prejudices.
+Certainly, phenomena like Fifty Shades of Grey or 365 Days on Netflix have made BDSM more accessible to people outside the scene and may have sparked interest in the topic for them.
+However, these stories have not necessarily helped depathologize our specific sexual preferences or dispel certain prejudices about BDSM.

 Furthermore, it actually puts many newcomers to the scene in danger, as they are taught to naturally associate BDSM with danger, a certain degree of reluctance, or even fear.
 You are given the feeling that these things are normal between play partners.